Course Listing

 3:00pm to 4:15pm

-Introduction to abstract algebra and its applications.
-Rings, polynomials, and ideals.
-Factorization of matrices and polynomials.
-Applications to data analysis, statistical models, and optimization.
+This course is an introduction to abstract algebra and its applications.
+Topics will include rings, polynomials, and ideals, factorization of matrices and polynomials, exact and numerical algorithms for solving equations, and applications to data analysis, modeling, and optimization.

 Course Website